patinoale/WhaleScope/README.md

 We attempted to pivot to a newsfeed, but there were too many other features that still needed to be built to continue with this.

-2) As for the photos in the comments, we just ran out of time.
+2) As for the photos in the comments, we ran out of time before our deadline.
 Hopefully we will be able to complete this in future versions.

 # Future Enhancements